mayaanne/foundations/resources/track-time-toggl.md

 Create account and download | 5 minutes

 ## Instructions

+Ultimately it is up to you how you manage your time but a potentially useful way to manage/record your time using toggl is to create the toggl entries for each of the sprints before you start.
+For Example:

 1. Create 10 toggl entries (figure 1)
     - Sprint 1 Tech
     - Sprint 1 Core